 - 1. The Statute Committee.
 It is constituted by its chairman and two members.
 The Statute Committee will regularly review the Statutes and submit its recommendations to the Executive Board.
 An amendment of the Statute requires the support of the Executive Board's quorum, as well a 2/3 majority at the General Assembly.
 The Chairman of the Committee is in charge of procedures within the society. - 2.
 The Nominating Committee.
 It is constituted by its Chairman, the Secretary and the Immediate Past President of the Society, the Chairmen of the Liaison Committee, the Training and Education Committee and the Membership Committee, as well as two members elected by the members' assembly.
 The Nominating Committee shall propose candidates for the society's offices.
-Its recommendations will be examined by the Executive Board and then submitted to the members' General Assembly during the biannual Congress; a majority vote is required. - 3.
+Its recommendations will be examined by the Executive Board and then submitted to the members' General Assembly during the biannual Congress; a majority vote of the present is required. - 3.
 Membership Committee.
-Membership applications shall be submitted to the Chairman, who, after deliberating with the Committee, will examine the applications and submit his recommendations through the Executive Board to the Assembly of members.
-The Committee is also responsible, along with the Executive Board, for recommending the expulsion of members who no longer fulfill the conditions required for membership. - 4.
-Training and Education Committee.
-The Committee shall formulate and enact educational Programs regarding neurosurgery.
-It shall also collaborate with the Chairman of the Training Course to decide on the scientific content and structure of the Course.
-It shall also collaborate with the editors of the Official Journal, in order to promote and facilitate the publication of appropriate educational material.
+Membership applications shall be submitted to the Chairman, who, after deliberating with the Committee, will examine the applications and submit his recommendations through the Executive Board to the General Assembly.
+The Committee is also responsible, along with the Executive Board, for managing the procedure of expulsion of members who no longer fulfill the conditions required for membership.

+4. Training and Education Committee.
+The Committee shall formulate and enact Educational Programmes in Neurosurgery.
+It shall also work with the contemporary Chairman of the Training Course to decide the scientific programme and structure of the Course.
+It will also work with the publishers of the Official Journal, and promote and facilitate the publication of appropriate educational material.

 In order to facilitate the proceedings of the Training and Education Committee, in addition to the Chairman, 6 supplementary members will be selected by the Executive Board to participate in this Committee.
-In view of the importance of training, this Committee's members must ensure representation from as wide a range of member countries as possible. - 5.
-The Scientific Committee.
+In view of the importance of training, this Committee's members must ensure representation from as wide a range of member countries as possible.

+- 5. The Scientific Committee.
 This Committee has as its specific task to determine the format, structure and content of the biannual Congress.
 It will collaborate with the President of the Congress, who is a Committee member during his mandate.
-The Committee is also responsible for the nomination of candidates regarding various bursaries.

-- 6. Advisory/Liaison Committee.
-This Committee shall be responsible for the society's relations with other associations, in order to promote the interaction of activities of educational and scientific value, and to ensure that there is no overlap or conflict with other important events in the field of neurosurgery or pediatric neurosurgery.
+The Committee is also responsible for the nomination of candidates regarding various bursaries. - 6.
+Advisory/Liaison Committee.
+This Committee shall be responsible for the Society's relations with other associations, in order to promote the interaction of activities of educational and scientific value, and to ensure that there is no overlap or conflict with other important events in the field of neurosurgery or pediatric neurosurgery.
 The Committee has a Chairman who will be responsible for identifying groups of interest regarding pediatric neurosurgery in all European countries and for establishing a contact with them.
 The Committee will meet during the biannual Congress and it will consist of its Chairman and two members from each national group, along with four members respectively selected from each region of Europe. - 7.
 Communications Committee.
 This Committee will be responsible for the administration, maintenance, and evolution of the society website.
-It will be consisted of its Chairman and two society members; they will closely collaborate with the society's President and Secretary.
-The Committee will meet at least once every year, during the biannual Congress and the training seminar. - 8.
+It will be consisted of its Chairman and two Society members; they will closely collaborate with the Society's President and Secretary.
+The Committee will meet at least once every year, during the biennial Congress and the training seminar. - 8.
 The President is empowered to convene special or ad hoc committees, if necessary.
 The President ensures the chairmanship of these committees, whose mandate is limited to a defined period of reference.

-Meetings of the society
+Article 12 Meetings of the Society